jina-ai/jina/docs/advanced/experimental/docker-compose.md

 docker-compose -f docker-compose.yml up
 ```

-### Use your search engine and query your flow
+### Use your search engine and query your Flow

-Now that your flow is up and running in your docker compose you can to query it:
+Now that your Flow is up and running in your docker compose you can to query it:

 Once we see that all the Services in the Flow are ready, we can start sending index and search requests.